Comparison Between WatchMon 4 and WatchMonPlus

 - Ideally suited to large format prismatic cells

 Why would I choose a WatchMonPlus (WM5 or WM7)?

 - Suitable for OEM batteries such as Tesla, Nissan Leaf, Fiat, Chevy Volt etc

 - Suitable LTO batteries therefore allowing wider voltage range

 - Able to be used for most popular Lithium cells

 - With MultiMon MM8 can be used in multi-string parallel or higher voltages in series.

-- Simpler installation
+- Simpler and easier installation

 - Better value with the same functionality as WM4